glasnt/secateur/README.md

 - recent versions of [https://docs.docker.com/install/](`docker`) and [https://docs.docker.com/compose/install/](`docker-compose`)
 - credentials for the [Twitter Developer API](https://developer.twitter.com/)
+  * This requires registring for a Developer API account, and then registering your application
+  * Ensure you enable: "Allow this application to be used to sign in with Twitter"
+  * Ensure you add "http://localhost:5000/complete/twitter/" as a Callback URL

 If you have those, setting up your developer environment should be straightforward: